Swrup/permap/README.md

 and build local communities.

-You can make threads with geographical coordinate, this way you can find people near you doing interesting stuffs, socialize with them and share local knowledge.
+You can make threads with geographical coordinate, this way you can find people near you doing interesting things, socialize with them and share local knowledge.

 ## Permap's future